 Candidates who arrive late for their testing appointment will not be seated.
-Candidates must contact the Commission on Dietetic Registration at 312-899-4859 to be reauthorized to test.
+Candidates must contact the CDR to be reauthorized to test.
 Candidates will be required to pay the current examination fee.

 Admission to Examination

 Candidates are required to present one form of original (no photo copies), valid (unexpired) government issued ID that includes their name, photograph, and signature.
 If the candidate does not have the qualifying ID issued from the country they are testing in, a passport from their country of citizenship is required.
 The identification must reflect the candidate's current legal name and match the information on their Pearson VUE profile.
 Workplace, college or university identification will not be accepted.